logankeenan/api-definition/README.md

 Now we decide we don't want to shop at all, so we purge our cart with `DELETE /cart/42`.
 If we try to do a `GET /cart/42`, the server responds with `404`.
 Because the entire cart is gone, so are all the `cartItem`s associated with it.

 #### Collections
-Typically, entire collections are not deleted at once.
+Entire collections are not deleted at once.
 If the client does wish to remove every item in the collection, they can make multiple `DELETE` requests.
 The appropriate status code for a `DELETE` issued against a collection is `405`.